yaswanthteja/yaswanthteja/README.md

 - 📝 I regularly write articles on [https://dev.to/yaswanthteja](https://dev.to/yaswanthteja)

-- 💬 I love connecting with different people so if you want any help, I'll be happy to meet you more! :) ;
+- 💬 I love connecting with different people so if you want any help
+I'll be happy to meet you more! :)

 - 💬 Ask me about **python**
 -  I love to watch Anime